LemonizDev/Spotify-Premium-1.0.8/README.md

 ### IF THE `SCRIPT_SPOTIFY.bat` ISNT OPENING, PLEASE OPEN NOTEPAD > GO THE THE [SCRIPT'S CODE](https://github.com/LemonizDev/Spotify-Premium-1.0.8/blob/main/Script_Spotify.bat) > PASTE THE CODE IN NOTEPAD > HIT `Ctrl + S` AND SAVE THE FILE AS `Script_Spotify.bat`.
 After doing this, you can open the file you just created and follow the steps from `Step 4`

+## Note (date: 06th oct 2023)
+I'm aware that the script has stopped working as newer versions of spotify have rolled out resulting in your playlists and profile not being shown.
+If you find yourself in this situation, please follow the instructions below:

 ## About Spotify:
 With Spotify, you can listen to millions of songs and podcasts for free!
 Listen to artists you love and enjoy music in any language of your choice!